SoothingMist/Embeddable-Software-for-Irrigation-Control/README.md

 ETo-ETc-WeatherQuery-Microcontroller - Queries the US Weather Service for real-time weather data.
 That data is parsed and used to calculate ETo.
 As before, Kc is iterpolated from a table drawn from empirical experiments.
 There are no weather-data files associated with this software.
 Input is received from the internet.
 Communication with an Arduino Uno simulates interaction with an irrigation system.

+RainPrediction - Experimental.
+Performs a statistical classification of weather conditions under which next-day precipitation may occur.
+See the document ApplyingC5.pdf in the root directory.
+If one thinks it is about to rain, one may wish to delay irrigation.

 # License

 This project is licensed under an AGPL-3.0 License,